kurtextrem/awesome-performance-patches/readme.md

 - [nodejs-bench-operations](https://github.com/RafaelGSS/nodejs-bench-operations) might be a good starting point to get an idea of what's fast.
 - [MythBusters JS](https://mythbusters.js.org/) - A JavaScript Handbook exploring performance & readability.
 - [v8-perf](https://github.com/thlorenz/v8-perf) - Notes and resources related to v8 and thus Node.js performance.
+- [Optimizing Javascript for fun and for profit📖](https://romgrk.com/posts/optimizing-javascript) - Excellent post about micro-performance in JavaScript.

 </small>